liuchang5454/redux-react-todos/README.md

 - in index.js we createStore, declare redux devtool
 - in index.js we import the Provider component from react-redux.
 So we are able to connect React app to Redux store.
 - in TodoList.js we import connect function from react-redux.
 So we are able to grab the Redux state and place it on TodoList component props
-- in TodoList.js we define functions to dispatch an action (add or remove todo), using this.props.dispatch()
+- in TodoList.js we use "mapDispatchToProps" as the 2nd parameter in connect() method to dispatch actions.